 In the example below, the first graph has been updated from the default chart Excel provides, which is shown at the bottom.
 The first title provides better insight into the data, as well as the location/place it is drawn from.
 When contemplating titles, try and describe the source data the chart was based on, and don’t forget to add the location/company or another place of reference if that information is available.
 A chart title is supposed to orientate the user and not leave the user trying to guess who, what or where?
 Remember a chart is not supposed to be a puzzle.

-2. Remove All Junk, Clutter, and Other Distractions
+2. Removing All Junk, Clutter, and Other Distractions

 Gridlines are a common source of clutter.
 In the example below, the chart at the bottom has all the gridlines removed.
 The chart at the top has gridlines, which are not conveying any meaningful information.
 The data labels are already providing the numbers.